Hetu v2: A General and Scalable Deep Learning System with Hierarchical and Heterogeneous Single Program Multiple Data Annotations: More Experimental Details

-For \hetu-B, steps with varying maximum sequence lengths are processed using either Strategy 1 or Strategy 2, while sequences of different lengths within a step are distributed across multiple pipelines based on a custom cost model we designed.
+For HSPMD, steps with varying maximum sequence lengths are processed using either Strategy A or B, while sequences of different lengths within a step are distributed across multiple pipelines to balance the load based on the \textit{cost model} we designed.
 Once all data within a step has been processed across the pipelines, gradients are synchronized to perform the step update.
-This approach further improves performance compared to HotSPa and \hetu-A by eliminating frequent strategy switching within a step and more effectively addressing workload imbalance through the use of heterogeneous strategies, rather than homogeneous ones.
+This approach further improves performance compared to HotSPa by eliminating frequent strategy switching within a step and more effectively addressing workload imbalance through the use of heterogeneous strategies, rather than homogeneous ones.